nhauzenb/nhauzenb.github.io/_pages/publications.md

 Publications in institutional journals
 ======

-{% for post in site.institutional reversed %}
+{% for post in site.teaching reversed %}
   {% include archive-single.html %}
 {% endfor %}